Open Book

 Another important class of soft matter is colloids, encountered in your everyday life mainly through the food you eat.
 Butter, milk, mayonnaise, bread, yoghurt and many more foods are colloidal dispersions, sometimes appearing to be liquid (like milk) or close to solid but all with physical properties that ordinary non-colloidal materials cannot have.
 But colloids are of great importance also well beyond the realm of foods.
 Blood is a colloid we all carry inside us and in the rooms where we live, we may very well have painted the walls with water-based colloidal paint.
 The defining characteristic of this broad materials class is that colloids are dispersions of some kind of 'particles' (which here can be solid, liquid or gaseous) in a continuous phase, the size of the former being substantially larger than the molecules constituting the latter, yet small enough that the dispersion is stable on practical time scales.
 In colloids we encounter matter which we normally know as macroscopic bulk materials (for instance coal, sand or oil) but divided into particles of such a small scale that the total surface area has become immense, with a consequent great importance of interfaces and interparticle interactions.
 This gives colloids some quite exceptional properties and a behavior that we do not find in ordinary liquids or solids.

 The term Soft Matter (which is used for many other materials than the few examples listed above) was coined around 1970 in the Paris school of physicists around Pierre-Gilles de Gennes [1], 1991 Nobel laureate in physics and by many regarded as the father of the research field.
-It was initially introduced as a joke but it stuck on and is since many years the generally used term for describing all these fascinating and immensely important materials that are neither simply solid or liquid.
+It was initially introduced as a joke, but it stuck on and has, for many years since, been the generally used term for describing all these fascinating and immensely important materials that are neither simply solid or liquid.
 Sometimes the alternative term Complex Fluids is used.

 It is no coincidence that biological material generally is soft.
 Life simply could not be without the unique properties of soft matter, combining the flexibility and suppleness of fluids with the stronger interactions and sometimes also long-range order otherwise seen only in solids.
 This situation was beautifully expressed by the biophysicist Dikran Dervichian [2], who considered only the liquid crystalline examples of soft matter when he said: